Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Methods

 \subsection{Contextual Self-Modulation}

-Contextual Self-Modulation (CSM) is an innovative technique that enhances a function's adaptability across various contexts by leveraging its inherent smoothness with respect to contextual parameters \cite{nzoyem2024neural}.
+Contextual Self-Modulation (CSM) is an innovative technique that enhances a function's adaptability across various \replace{contexts}{environments} by pulling information from environments other than the one of interest \cite{nzoyem2025neural}.
+To achieve this, it demands additional regularity of the predictor's \add{output} with respect to contextual parameters.
 Consider a function $f_{\theta} : \mathcal{X} \times \Xi \to \mathcal{Y}$, where $\mathcal{X}$ is the input space, $\Xi$ is the context space, and $\mathcal{Y}$ is the output space.
-CSM generates a set of candidate approximations for any target context $\xi^e \in \Xi$, using a \textbf{pool} of known nearest\footnote{Proximity is calculated in $L^1$ norm over the space $\Xi$, and all $p$ contexts in the pool must be distinct.} contexts $\mathrm{P} = \{\xi_1, \ldots, \xi_p\} \subset \Xi$.
+On each forward pass during training\footnote{We remark that Taylor expansion is only performed during meta-training, and disabled during meta-testing.}, CSM generates a set of candidate approximations for any target context $\xi^e \in \Xi$, using a dynamic \textbf{pool} of known nearest\footnote{Proximity is calculated in $L^1$ norm over the space $\Xi$, and all $p$ contexts in the pool must be distinct.} contexts $\mathrm{P}^e = \{\xi^1, \ldots, \xi^p\} \subset \Xi$.

 The core of CSM lies in the generation of candidate approximations $\{\hat{f}_{\theta}^j\}_{j=1}^p$ using the $k$-th order Taylor expansion of $f_{\theta}$ around each $\xi^j \in \mathrm{P}$

 where $\nabla_\xi^n f$ denotes the $n$-th order tensor derivative of $f$ with respect to $\xi$, and $(\xi^e - \xi_j)^n$ is the $n$-fold tensor product.
 The discrepancy between these candidate approximations and the ground truth label is then minimized